ABRG-Models/morphologica/README.install.linux.md

 # Build and Install morphologica on GNU/Linux

-You don't *need* to build and install morphologica, but you will need to install the dependencies.
+You don't *need* to build and install morphologica to use the headers, but you *will* need to install the dependencies.
 The cmake-driven morphologica build & install process installs the header files and font files that are required to build against morphologica.
 Some libraries may also be installed.

-The build process also compiles a set of test programs, which require OpenCV, Armadillo, OpenGL, Freetype, glfw, HDF5 and LAPACK to compile.
+The build process also compiles a set of test programs, which require the dependencies to compile.
 Programs that include morphologica headers will also need to link to some or all of those dependencies.
 Finally, you'll need the cmake program and a C++ compiler which can compile c++-17 code.

-## Installation dependencies for GNU/Linux
+## *Required*: Install dependencies

+morphologica code depends on OpenCV, Armadillo, OpenGL, Freetype, glfw3, HDF5 and LAPACK.

 ### Package-managed dependencies for Ubuntu/Debian